Vladimir Lenin monument, Kyiv: Later use of the site

+In early February 2014, as a joke, a golden toilet pot was put on the empty pedestal of the Lenin monument, which disappeared a few days later around 9 February.
+On 13 February, a group of about 100 golden mannequins was placed in front of the pedestal, which its 26-year-old conceptualist artist Tetyana Voitovych from Ivano-Frankivsk explained as a new generation taking control over their country and their future, an idea which received mixed responses.

 On 15 May 2015, President of Ukraine Petro Poroshenko signed a bill into law that started a six-month period for the removal of all communist themed monuments in Ukraine.

 Although the statue has been removed, the monument's plinth has remained in place.
 This plinth has become at times a site of political artwork, and arguments.
-Since 2016 various sculptures or installations have been exhibitioned in front of the plinth.
+Since 2016 various sculptures or installations have been exhibitioned in front of the plinth, including a gold-painted toilet inspired by Viktor Yanukovych's Mezhyhirya Residence, and a giant blue human hand created by Romanian artist Bogdan Rață.
+Starting from 2022, Kyiv city authorities have been proposing to install a fountain on the site of the demolished monument.